pal03377/master-thesis/thesis.typ

 === Limitations
 // Note: Describe limitations and threats to validity of your evaluation, e.g. reliability, generalizability, selection bias, researcher bias
 The subjective evaluation presented here is limited by the following factors:
-1. *Scope of Data*: The evaluation draws from exercises at the Technical University of Munich, which could limit data diversity.
+1. *Diversity of Data*: The evaluation draws from exercises at the Technical University of Munich, which could limit data diversity.
 Although chosen exercises vary, they might not encompass all potential programming challenges.
 2. *Researcher's Investment*: As the developer of Athena, aiming to integrate it into Artemis, we hold a vested interest in ThemisML's success.
 This could inadvertently lead to a positive bias in interpreting results.
 3. *Evolution Over Time*: This evaluation captures ThemisML at a single developmental stage.
 With feedback suggestions improving over time, our evaluation might not represent its long-term efficiency.
 4. *Technical Constraints*: Our evaluation might not have captured every technical nuance.
 There could be challenges with more advanced programming concepts not covered here.
 5. *Subjective Assessment*: Manually reviewing and comparing feedback suggestions is prone to subjectivity.
 The perspective on 'good' feedback might be different for different evaluators, potentially influencing our assessment.
+6. *Expertise Limitation*: The depth of proficiency in all the exercises used for evaluation is not exhaustive.
+This may impact the ability to accurately judge the quality of tutor feedback and the subsequent relevance of ThemisML's suggestions as compared to an expert in that specific domain.

-While there are a lot of biases involved in this subjective evaluation, we still believe there to be value in our findings for continued development and improvement of ThemisML.
+While there are a lot of biases involved in this subjective evaluation, we still believe there to be value in our findings for the continued development and improvement of ThemisML.

 = Summary
 // Note: This chapter includes the status of your thesis, a conclusion and an outlook about future work.